David Beede's

 brown

-Domestic shipping is $21 [add an extra $5 if ordered without a case]
+Domestic shipping is via USPS or UPS [There is an extra $5 if ordered without a case due to additional packing necessary.]

 For more info. or to place an order contact me.
 PDF of the price list can be downloaded HERE.